raghuk/peacenews/Readme.md

 ---

 ### Configure Icons and Fonts
-- Add an icon named icon.png (256 x 256) to your project root.
+- add an icon named icon.png (256 x 256) to your project root.
 Then run:
 ```
 app-icon generate --platforms=android,ios
 ```